Lagrange multiplier: Single constraint

 One may reformulate the Lagrangian as a Hamiltonian, in which case the solutions are local minima for the Hamiltonian.
-This is done in optimal control theory, in the form of Pontryagin's minimum principle.
+This is done in optimal control theory, in the form of Pontryagin's maximum principle.

-The fact that solutions of the Lagrangian are not necessarily extrema also poses difficulties for numerical optimization.
-This can be addressed by computing the magnitude of the gradient, as the zeros of the magnitude are necessarily local minima, as illustrated in the numerical optimization example.
+The fact that solutions of the method of Lagrange multipliers are not necessarily extrema of the Lagrangian, also poses difficulties for numerical optimization.
+This can be addressed by minimizing the magnitude of the gradient of the Lagrangian, as these minima are the same as the zeros of the magnitude, as illustrated in Example 5: Numerical optimization.

 Multiple constraints

 The method of Lagrange multipliers can be extended to solve problems with multiple constraints using a similar argument.
 Consider a paraboloid subject to two line constraints that intersect at a single point.
 As the only feasible solution, this point is obviously a constrained extremum.
 However, the level set of $f$ is clearly not parallel to either constraint at the intersection point (see Figure 3); instead, it is a linear combination of the two constraints' gradients.
-In the case of multiple constraints, that will be what we seek in general: The method of Lagrange seeks points not at which the gradient of $f$ is multiple of any single constraint's gradient necessarily, but in which it is a linear combination of all the constraints' gradients.
+In the case of multiple constraints, that will be what we seek in general: The method of Lagrange seeks points not at which the gradient of $f$ is a multiple of any single constraint's gradient necessarily, but in which it is a linear combination of all the constraints' gradients.